rfdickerson/acm-sensys2014-website/registration.md

 workshops will be available until 11:59 pm EDT, October 6, 2014.
 You can reserve your hotel [here](https://www.starwoodmeeting.com/StarGroupsWeb/res?id=1401295063&key=4447).

-To appear at the conference, all papers, posters, and demos must have at least one co-author registered at the full (non-student) rate by September 15, 2014, 11:59pm EDT.
+To appear at the conference, each paper, posters, and demo must have at least one unique full (non-student) registration completed by September 25, 2014, 11:59pm PDT.
+The same registration cannot count toward two works to be presented at the conference.
+ACM student members should pick the 'ACM Student Author' category corresponding to their conference to receive a discount.

 ####Travel grants for students####
 <div id="travelgrant"></div>